Jorin-Liesse/Notes/Company/Jargon.md

 - **Pitch Deck**: Title Slide, Overview / Elevator Pitch, Concept / Vision, Gameplay, Market Analysis, Business Model, Development Timeline, Budget and Funding, Team, Traction and Current Progress, Contact Information

 - **Brainstorm**: A creative process where a group of individuals generates ideas and solutions to problems, often without judgment or criticism, to foster innovation and creativity.

-- **Company Vision**: Vision is what a company will (hopefully) achieve in the long run, and its impact on the world.

-- **Company Mission**: The mission is a company’s current purpose and present ambitions.
-What the company is working on right now should reflect that mission.

-- **Overscoping**: Including too many features or content into game production.
-As a result, the project takes too long to complete and/or costs too much.

-- **USP**: Unique selling proposition, or unique selling point.
-The feature(s) that makes this game unique compared to its competitors.
-For example, Colruyt offers to lower the price of a product if you have seen the product with a lower price elsewhere.

-- **Income**: The profit earned after accounting for all expenses.
-Not the same as revenue!

-- **Angel investor**: Someone who invests their own money in a company, usually in the early stages

-- **Venture capitalist**: An individual or company who invests in (young) companies which often have “proven potential” .
-They invest money for equity.

-- **Investment banker**: Someone who provides financial services for “customers” like: Raising capital, arranging mergers and  other financial items.

-- **IPO**: Initial public offering, in which shares of a private company are made available to the public for the first time.

-- **VAF**: Vlaams Audiovisueel Fonds

-- **VLAIO**: VLAIO - Belgian tool for starting a company.

-- **EGDF**: European Games Developer Federation

-- **Crowdfunding**: Capital raised from a large group of people before you release the product.
-Often without losing equity.

-- **MVP**: Minimum viable product.

-- **Equity**: The value of company shares.

-- **Liquidation**: The conversion of assets into cash (i.e. by selling them).

-- **Revenue**: Money earned from operating before paying the bills.
-- **Profit**: A term for the money that is left (the income).

-- **Debt**: Money that is owed or due.

----

 * **HR**: Human Resources.
 Manage the workforce of your company: the people.
 * **Company Mission**: The mission is a company’s current purpose and present ambitions.
 What the company is working on right now should reflect that mission.